SlackBuffer/digest_gopl/_notes/methods.md

     - For example, `time.Duration` values are liberally copied, including as arguments to functions
 - If any method has a pointer receiver, you should avoid copying instances of `T` because doing so may violate internal invariants
     - For example, copying an instance of `bytes.Buffer` would cause the original and the copy to alias the same underlying array of bytes.
 Subsequent method calls would have unpredictable effects
+- 2 reasons to use a pointer receiver
+    1. The method can modify the value that its receiver points to
+    2. Avoid copying the value on each method call.
+This can be more efficient if the receiver is a large struct
 ## Nil is a valid receiver value
 - Just as some functions allow nil pointers as arguments, so do some methods for their receiver, especially if `nil` is a meaningful zero value of the type, as with maps and slices